Set in paradise, the overwater bungalows at this South Pacific island resort should be on your family’s bucket list.

 The resort offers several different accommodations.
 Well-appointed garden bungalows, some with private plunge pools, are inland; lagoon bungalows are along the beach.
 But if you’ve traveled all the way to French Polynesia, don’t cheat yourself!
 Stay in the Polynesian-style overwater bungalows, built along docks that fan out into the ocean.
 Our family of four shared a bungalow with a queen bed, roll-away cot, and couch where a two-tiered deck led down to the water.
 You can literally snorkel out your back door.
 But you don’t even need to get wet to see sea life; there’s a peek-a-boo glass window in the floor of your bungalow!
 Even the bathroom - with it’s rain shower and claw-foot tub - has a view of the water.
 And every evening, you’re treated to a stunning sunset right off your deck.

 KidTripster Tip: In addition to Moorea, you can find overwater bungalows on these other French Polynesian islands: Tahiti, Bora Bora, Huahine, Maharepa, Raiatea, and Tikehau.
-These kinds of accommodations can also be found in Belize, Fiji, Honduras, Jamaica, Mauritius, Maldives, Malaysia, Mexico, and Panama.
+These kinds of accommodations also can be found in Belize, Fiji, Honduras, Jamaica, Mauritius, Maldives, Malaysia, Mexico, and Panama.

 What to do?